ABVP leaders install busts of Savarkar, Bhagat Singh and Bose in DU, now asked to get permission

 After a controversy erupted, ABVP’s state media head Ashutosh Singh told PTI that the installation of the busts was an initiative of the DUSU, but should have been done with the required permission.
 The office-bearers were then told that the busts should be kept in the DUSU office until they get the permission to install them.

-An unidentified ABVP official told PTI that the organisation had a “clear view” that the busts should be installed in the campus with the permission of the university administration.
+An unidentified ABVP member told PTI that the organisation had a “clear view” that the busts should be installed in the campus with the permission of the university administration.

-Shakti Singh had on Tuesday said the busts were installed to erase the false narrative spread against Savarkar and Bhagat Singh, Hindustan Times reported.
+Shakti Singh had on Tuesday claimed the busts were installed to erase the false narrative spread against Savarkar and Bhagat Singh, Hindustan Times reported.
 “We want that narrative to change and the youth should know about the contribution of these freedom fighters who fought for our independence,” Singh said.

 He said the funds for the installation were raised by students of the university.
 DUSU members agreed that the move was necessary as “the three [leaders] may have used different paths but they had the same goal”.

-Akshay Lakra, the president of the Delhi unit of NSUI, said: “You cannot put Savarkar on the same pedestal as Bhagat Singh and Subhash Chandra Bose.
+Akshay Lakra, the president of the Delhi unit of the National Students Union of India, the Congress’ student wing, said: “You cannot put Savarkar on the same pedestal as Bhagat Singh and Subhash Chandra Bose.
 If the statues are not removed within 24 hours, we will launch a strong protest.”

-NSUI National Secretary Varun Choudhary on Wednesday said Savarkar was a “terrorist and a coward” who supported the British regime.
+NSUI National Secretary Varun Choudhary on Wednesday claimed Savarkar was a “terrorist and a coward” who supported the British regime.
 “It’s despicable that his bust has been placed in Delhi University,” he wrote on Twitter.
 “The university administration should either remove the bust or face the wrath of the students.
 It’s a warning from a patriot.”

 Left-backed All India Students Association had criticised the move as “an attempt by ABVP/RSS to paint him [Savarkar] as a prominent freedom fighter and to rewrite history”.